sara-nl/clouddocs/general-start.markdown

 ## Starting your virtual machine

+>**Note:**
+>
+> When you import an appliance from the AppMarket, the disk image is normally non persistent.
+> This means, in short, that your changes are lost.
+Before starting your VM, always make a check
+> if [Image Persistence](image_persistence) is set to the desired mode (yes or no).

 A `template` is a description of a virtual machine.
 The `template` we have been editing in this guide is now ready to create a virtual machine from it.

 Go to the _Virtual Machines_ section of the UI.
 This displays an overview of all running VMs.
 If this is your first virtual machine, this list will be empty.